Achievable logoAchievable logo

 2. These four reading passages will come in the same order every time.

 We briefly discussed passage types previously.
-In this chapter, we’ll go into more depth so you can better recognize them when you sit for the test.
+In this chapter, we’ll go into more depth so you can recognize them quickly on test day.

 Literary narrative

 The first passage of the ACT Reading section is called a literary narrative passage.
-It may be called by a few different synonyms on the top of the page (e.g., prose fiction, fiction).
-But the same strategies that we discuss here apply.
+It may appear under a few different labels at the top of the page (e.g., prose fiction, fiction), but the same strategies apply.

-The literary narrative is a short, often fictional story that is centered around characters.
-The literary narrative focuses on the perceptions, observations, feelings, and thoughts of characters.
-These things will be important to mark as relevant information like we discussed in the Annotating chapter.
+A literary narrative is a short, often fictional story centered around characters.
+It focuses on the perceptions, observations, feelings, and thoughts of characters.
+These are the details you should mark as relevant information, as discussed in the Annotating chapter.

-Accompanying a literary narrative, there are often several questions that ask what’s going on in a character’s head.
+With a literary narrative, you’ll often see questions that ask what’s going on in a character’s head.

 Annotated ACT literary narrative passage